Sara Underwood Channels Princess Leia In Cleavage-Baring Halloween Costume

 Sara Underwood appears to be getting ready for Halloween early this year.
-On Monday, the beauty shared a post in which she looked smoking hot wearing a Princess Leia costume.
+On Monday, the beauty shared a post in which she looked smoking hot while wearing a Princess Leia costume.

 Sara’s costume was a just a bit more sexy than the one actress Carrie Fisher wore in the original Star Wars movie.
 The outfit appeared to be a mash-up of different styles that Sara pulled together for the look.
 The mini dress featured a plunging neckline that went almost all the way down to Sara’s waist, giving viewers a nice shot of her voluptuous chest.
 The dress also featured a brown belt.
-Sara paired the look with brown thigh-high boots.
-She also carried a blue light saber to add a bit of fun to the look.
+Sara paired the look with thigh-high brown boots.
+She also carried a blue lightsaber to add a bit of fun to the look.

 Sara wore a full face of heavy makeup for the shots.
 The stunner also sported a brown wig that featured two buns on each side of her head.

 The first snap captured Sara from a distance, showing her in a patch of woods.
-With her legs spread slightly, she struck a pose while holding the saber.
+With her legs spread slightly, she struck a pose while holding the lightsaber.
 With one hand on her hip, she gave the camera a serious look.
 The second photo showed a closeup of Sara as she tilted her head to one side for a sultry shot.

 In the post’s caption, Sara asked her fans what they thought of the outfit.
 Most of her fans thought the getup looked amazing on her.
 The post was a hit, and within an hour of going live, it racked up over 53,000 likes.